 Tennis-Gauff, Garcia into WTA Finals after Sabalenka defeat in Guadalajara

-The WTA Finals featuring the world's top eight players start on Oct.
+The WTA Finals, featuring the world's top eight players, starts in Fort Worth on Oct.
 31.

 Iga Swiatek, Ons Jabeur and Jessica Pegula had already locked up the first three spots before Guadalajara so with the addition of American Gauff and France's Garcia, three openings remain.